Formoterol fumarate dihydrate for inhalation

 Please note that Oxis Turbuhaler is labelled as the metered dose (amount of the active ingredient from the meter inside the mouthpiece of the original version).
-The new version of Oxis Turbuhaler is also labelled with the delivered dose (amount of active ingredient from the mouthpiece).
+The delivered dose (amount of active ingredient from the mouthpiece) is also included on the label.
 The doses below are metered doses with the corresponding delivered dose in brackets.

 Regular maintenance treatment

 The usual maintenance dose is one inhalation of Oxis Turbuhaler (6 mcg [4.5 mcg] or 12 mcg [9 mcg]) twice a day.
 Some patients may need to take 2 inhalations twice a day.

 For adults, the maintenance dose should not exceed: